faranalytics/streams-logger/README.md

 ### How to consume a Readable, Writable, Duplex, or Transform Node.js stream.

-You can incorporate any Readable, Writable, Duplex, or Transform stream into your logging graph, given that it meets the contextual type requirements, by passing the stream to the `Node` constructor.
+You can incorporate any Readable, Writable, Duplex, or Transform stream into your logging graph, provided that it meets the contextual type requirements, by passing the stream to the `Node` constructor.
 In this hypothetical example a type-safe `Node` is constructed from a `net.Socket`.
 The type variables are specified as `<Buffer, Buffer>`; the writable side of the stream consumes a `Buffer` and the readable side of the stream produces a `Buffer`.

 ```ts
 import * as net from "node:net";